 Nora Thompson graduated from Wesleyan University in 2015 with a degree in Dance and Science in Society (combining studies in Psychology and Sociology).
 She lives and works in New York as a dance-maker, visual artist, and grant writer.
 Her work aims to physicalize the unspeakable, pull to the ground, and into the body, the theoretical.

-Currently, she is creating a solo work called, “For Your Pleasure, But the Pleasure Is Mine,” exploring cyclical rituals of sexual disempowerment and empowerment.
-She has recently created movement work for theater — she choreographed for the new musical, If Sand Were Stone about a woman with early-onset Alzheimer’s disease, which made its Off-Broadway debut in July 2018 in the New York Musical Festival, and served as a Movement Consultant for an absurdist play, Reflux, which premiered in August 2018 as a part of the Broadway Bound Festival.
+Most recently, she created a solo work called, “For Your Pleasure, But the Pleasure Is Mine,” exploring cyclical rituals of sexual disempowerment and empowerment, which premiered at The Tank in January 2019.
+She has also recently created movement for theater — she choreographed for the new musical, If Sand Were Stone about a woman with early-onset Alzheimer’s disease, which made its Off-Broadway debut in July 2018 in the New York Musical Festival, and served as a Movement Consultant for an absurdist play, Reflux, which premiered in August 2018 as a part of the Broadway Bound Festival.

 Since graduating from Wesleyan University, she has run a seasonal outdoor improvisation class, managed digital marketing for Stephen Petronio Company, and assisted Eiko Otake with social media outreach, website management, and copyediting.
 She currently works as a Grant Writer for Abrons Arts Center.

 Photo by Dat Tien Vu of Nora Thompson and Kira Fitzgerald in Tight Places.